thaixuandang/ronin-documentation/docs/validators/setup/mainnet/run-non-validator.md

    docker logs node -f --tail 100
    ```

-7. After a few minutes, check the status of your node on the [Ronin Network Status](https://ronin-stats.roninchain.com/) page.
+7. After a few minutes, check the status of your node on the [Ronin Analytics](https://ronin-stats.roninchain.com/) page.
 If it's green, the node is connected and up to date with the network.